Democrats, Republicans head for showdown on U.S. debt limit - Up News Info

 The measure also would provide money to address recent natural disasters, including flooding and wildfires in many regions of the United States.
 It also would contain money to help resettle recent Afghan evacuees.

-With the debt limit battle possibly preventing the multi-pronged bill from passing, some experts in Congress and at independent think tanks have raised hopes a stand-alone debt limit bill could be crafted, perhaps winning Republican support with future deficit-reduction steps or restructuring of the debt limit.
+With the debt limit battle possibly preventing the multi-pronged bill from passing, some experts have raised hopes a stand-alone debt limit bill could be crafted, perhaps winning Republican support with future deficit-reduction steps or restructuring of the debt limit.

 Advertisement